Neutron drip line of $Z=9-11$ isotopic chains

 \section{RESULTS AND DISCUSSIONS}

-In solving the RMF+BCS/FBCS equations, we apply a pairing window of $12$ MeV both above and below the Fermi surface and adopt the density-independent contact delta interaction $V=-V_{0}\delta(\vec{r}_{1}-\vec{r}_{2})$ in the particle-particle channel~\cite{Geng:2003pk}.
-The only free parameter in the particle-particle channel is then the pairing strength $V_{0}$, which is often adjusted so as to reproduce the odd-even mass staggering.
+To solve the RMF+BCS/FBCS equations, we apply a pairing window of $12$ MeV both above and below the Fermi surface and adopt the density-independent contact delta interaction $V=-V_{0}\delta(\vec{r}_{1}-\vec{r}_{2})$ in the particle-particle channel~\cite{Geng:2003pk}.
+The only free parameter in the particle-particle channel is the pairing strength $V_{0}$, which is often adjusted to reproduce the odd-even mass staggerings.
 Here, we use the three-point formula for such a purpose~\cite{P.Ring,A.Bohr}:

 where $B(N,Z)$ is the binding energy for a nucleus of neutron number $N$ and proton number $Z$.
-For each isotopic chain studied in either the BCS or the FBCS method, the pairing strength is fixed as explained above, which is given in Table III.
+For each isotopic chain studied in either the BCS or the FBCS method, the pairing strength is fixed, as explained above, and it is provided in Table~2.
+We chose to fix the pairing strength by fitting to the odd-even staggerings of a few stable nuclei, as specified in Table~2, instead of fitting to the whole isotopic chain including the drip line nuclei.
+The reason is that our main purpose is to study the impact of the particle number conservation on the prediction of the drip line, but not to provide the best description of the existing data, which might require fine-tuning of the mean-field effective force and consideration of beyond mean field effects, such as configuration mixing and rotation corrections.